In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 The answer to this question is your inspiration for wanting to work in the fitness industry.

-Why do you want to work for us? – This is a good opportunity to show you have done some research and know a little about the company.
+Why do you want to work for us? – This is a good opportunity to show you have researched and know a little about the company.

 Maybe they have a good reputation in the industry.